 Since 2017, the department has worked with the sector to implement the OCPs and they are a foundation to the Victorian Cancer Plan.
 The Victorian Tumour Summits engages with clinicians to identify unwarranted variations in tumour clinical practice and cancer outcomes.

 Monitoring optimal care pathways

 Care provided as described in an OCP should reduce unwarranted variation in cancer treatment as well as improve efficiency, equity and patients' experience of care.
 Linked routine data sets inform this work.
 Some of these analyses are led by groups of clinicians as part of the Tumour summit program, aimed at identifying important variations in care and improvement opportunities.

-A series of data reports have been generated to help understand care delivery
+A series of data reports have been generated to help understand care delivery for selected cancers:

 The department is also working with the Commonwealth Department of Health to share, link and jointly analyse routinely collected Commonwealth and state datasets.
 The broad aim is to better understand the relevance of the OCPs as a tool for understanding variations in cancer care pathways, services, costs and health outcomes.
 This Optimal Cancer Pathways Data Project will help inform future policy development.